This is a large group of travellers that sometimes need special advice

 They may be temporally living in a foreign country for study, research work, short-term employment or expatriates returning to their country of origin for short visits to visit friends and relatives.

-This group may obtain their travel advice from their parents or grandparents which is now out of date or incorrect.
 They may also experience cultural and environmental adaptation problems similar to those who have no historical connection with the countries they are visiting.

-They may be leaving a country where they are familiar with their surroundings, living in good accommodation, receive regular weather forecasts, be aware of infection risks and know good 'public health and safety' practices are in place.
+They may be leaving a country where they are familiar with their surroundings, living in excellent accommodation, receive regular weather forecasts, be aware of infection risks and know good 'public health and safety' practices are in place.

 They think they are familiar with the health risks since they lived there in the past, but these have changed.

 Their day-to-day lifestyle and precautions taken against illnesses may have changed.

 Their susceptibility to illness may have changed, which might include their general health and immune status (see below) .

 Advice may have been sought in advance from friends and relatives which is inappropriate and this can lead to a false sense of security. .

 They need to be aware that some of those visiting friends or relatives only seek advice when they find they need a vaccination certificate to enter the country they are visiting.
 The consultation is an opportunity to discuss some of the other risks they might encounter.